Nunawading Football Club: History

 After a lean period which included five successive wooden spoons, the club recovered somewhat in 2001, to narrowly miss the finals by percentage.
 In 2002, the club achieved its first senior premiership in 47 years, defeating Heathmont by 93 points in Division 4 and promotion to Division 3.

-The club finished seventh in their first two seasons before improving to fifth and missing out on percentage.
-2006 saw the Seniors play finals, defeating Waverley Blues in the First Semi but losing to eventual premier South Croydon by twelve points in the Preliminary Final.
-The Reserves won the premiership by three points.
+The club finished seventh in their first two season.
+In 2005, the club improving to fifth and missing out on finals by just .00002%, but the reserves did make finals.
+2006 saw the Seniors play finals, defeating Waverley Blues in the First Semi but losing to eventual premiers South Croydon by twelve points in the Preliminary Final.
+The Reserves won a premiership by three points in the Grand Final.

 In 2007, the Seniors lost to Upper Ferntree Gully in the First Semi, and in 2008 finished 2nd on the ladder but lost both Finals.

-The Reserves won the Grand Final defeating Mooroolbark by 61 points.
+The Reserves won a premiership in 2008 with a Grand Final win over Mooroolbark by 61 points.

+Since 2010, Nunawading have been playing in Division Four.
+2017 saw the club include its first ever netball team, making finals in their first year.
+The netball team went on to win their first Premiership in 2018 competing in Division 6.
+2019 was soon followed with another netball premiership.

-Unfortunately, Nunawading suffered an exodus of players and administrators in the 2010 pre-season, leaving the club with no prospect of being competitive in Division 3 that year.
+Nunawading suffered an exodus of players and administrators in the 2010 pre-season, leaving the club with no prospect of being competitive in Division 3 that year.
 Subsequently, the EFL granted the club's request to be relegated, with Division 4 runner-up Kilsyth taking their place in Division 3.

-As of the end of the 2018 season, the senior side has a losing streak of 62 matches.
+At the end of the 2018 season, the senior side had a losing streak of 62 matches.
 Their reserves side had a streak of 55, which was ended in round 12 2017 with a win over the Glen Waverley Hawks in 2017 by six points.
 The seniors losing streak ended in round one of the 2019 season with a victory over Kilsyth.

+In 2024, the club won just two games and saw a mass exodus of players.
+Senior coach Frank Salanitri also left.
+As a result, Nunawading will not field a men's senior or reserves team in 2025.
+The senior team had only won four games in the last three seasons.

+The club will still field a netball, women's football and Under 19 team in 2025.
+The under 19 team is set up a merger with Forest Hill Football Club but will play under the Nunawading name and wear the Nunawading jumper.